VirtualPregnancy/pregnancy-app/docs/source/implementation_structure/06_pages.rst

    maintained in the similar way as other topics, i.e. through topics.json, there is nothing to show at index.vue.

--  about/index.vue is the page for about section and has route “/about”.
+-  support/index.vue is the page for support section and has route "/support".